 Now that you’ve got your 24, the hardest part is over!
 You can finally sit back and watch your korean shows!
 Whoo!

-Instead of completely skipping over the name of the hotel or a menu full of korean in a scene of a drama this time, try pausing the video and reading the korean!
+Instead of completely skipping over the name of the hotel or a menu full of korean in a scene of a drama this time, sit with the little list you made and try pausing the video to read the korean!
 I would really recommend variety shows over dramas while you’re still beginning though, because shows like running man have heaps and heaps of un-subtitled captions which gives you so much more practice than the occasional few words in the background of a kdrama.
-Weekly idol is also pretty good but their captions come and go a lot quicker and i would say their language is also more complex compared to what running man uses.
+Weekly idol is also pretty good but their captions come and go a lot quicker and i would say their language is also more complex compared to what running man uses. (running man uses some actual korean phrases, weekly idol is sometimes more colloquial)

 Remember to be patient with yourself!
 You’ve just learned how to read a new language.
 You don’t have to be a speed reader or anything, just go slow and pause the video to give yourself time.
 And obviously, you probably won’t understand half of the words you’ve just read if you’re only starting to learn korean and that’s nothing to feel horrible about.
 Remember there’s always a dictionary(◕‿-) and once you’re reading hangul, expanding your vocabulary is no problem at all!